Home

 There are many hair products on the market with special UV protection formula.
 So your hair and scalp get both protected.

 UV rays generally pass thru the eye.
-They can damage the lense in the front section of the eye and cause Cataract or hit the rear portion called the Retina and lay the foundation for Macular Degeneration .
+They can damage the lense in the front section of the eye and cause Cataract or hit the rear portion called the Retina and lay the foundation for macular degeneration .

 Both of which can lead to blindness .
 Cataract can be cured by way of replacing the real lense with an artificial one.
 However, Macular Degeneration may not be reversible and can cause permanent blindness.

-Therefore one must take this very seriously and wear sun glasses which have 100% UV protection rating for both UVA and UVB.
+Therefore one must take this very seriously and wear sunglasses which have 100% UV protection rating for both UVA and UVB.

 This is critical on road trips or even a trip to the local market.
 The UV rays can reflect off of the road or your car's front hood right back in the face.